alamos-gmbh/fe2-docker/README.md

 This DNS A record must be configured inside `config.env` file as variable `CERTBOT_DOMAIN`.
 Moreover a valid email address must be configured for let's encrypt information emails as variable `CERTBOT_EMAIL`.

 :warning: Do not enter a dummy address here.
 Let's encrypt will only send important information.

+:hourglass: After starting an SSL enabled FE2 docker instance for the first time, it takes about 15-30 minutes to generate encryption specific parameters (DH parameters).
+This is normal.
+The progress can be visualized using `docker logs -f fe2_nginx`
+:bulb: During this time, the FE2 web interface won't be accessible.

 ###